echoghi/boho/README.md

 # boho

-Random peer to peer video chat
+Random peer to peer video and text chat